 Although the Functional Assessment Questionnaire (FAQ) score is not administered as a distinct scale, the items for the FAQ are embedded within the CDR, and scoring ranges from a 0 (normal function) to 1 (has difficulty, but does by self), to 2 (requires assistance, to an FAQ of X (dependent), depending on the specific response.
 There are 9 items from the CDR which are also FAQ questions (there are 10 FAQ questions; one CDR question encompasses two FAQ questions).
-The following items on CDR are used for the FAQ: CDR informant items 17, 18, 22, 25, 26, X1, X5 (scored twice: covers two FAQ questions), X6, and X7.
+The following items on CDR are used for the FAQ: CDR informant items 17, 18, 22, 25, 26, 31, 35 (the latter scored twice since covers two FAQ questions), 36, and 37.
 The total FAQ score, used for classification, is the sum of the 10 individual scores.